Scorpion197/Tech-Blog/README.md

 In your gmail account (EMAIL_HOST_USER), go to ``` https://myaccount.google.com/lesssecureapps ```, turn it on

 In case you don't know what's it, it allows third party software to send emails using your account

+# Overview
+Emmm, i will add some screenshots later....